 MSc Opportunity | Ecological Research in Arctic Freshwater Ecosystems | Prof: Michael Power

-- B.Sc, as well as MSc for PhD position candidates, in Aquatic Ecology, Environmental Science or related discipline
+- B.Sc in Aquatic Ecology, Environmental Science or related discipline

 - Interest in designing experiments and conducting field monitoring in remote locations

 - Ability to work as part of a team

 - Meet graduate studies enrolment requirements at the University of Waterloo or Wilfred Laurier University